segmentio/segment-docs/src/personas/journeys/build-journey.md

 **Wait for duration** defines the length of time in minutes, hours, days, or weeks that a user must wait before moving to the next step.

 **True/false split** divides the previous step's user group into two branches, based on Boolean logic against a defined condition.
 Users who satisfy the condition(s) move to the **True** branch.
 Otherwise, they move to the **False** branch.
+To enforce mutual exclusivity, Journeys evaluates true/false conditions when a user reaches the relevant step.

 You can add Step Names to describe the users in the True and False branch.